le0kar0ub1/Immune/README.md

 A chronological journey through building malware detection models, from custom datasets to established benchmarks.

+This project focus on PE windows file and static analysi only using features extracted from binaries.

 ## The Journey

 ### Phase 1: Building Our Own Dataset (The Hard Way)